-Categorical Exemption.
-List CCR section number: Cal.
+Cal.
 Code Regs., tit.
 14, sec.
 15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of use beyond that existing at the time of the lead agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act.
-This project involves installation of electric vehicle charging stations, including at existing parking facilities.
+This project involves installation of electric vehicle charging stations at five existing parking facilities.
+The electric vehicle charging stations will be installed on existing paved parking lots and will involve negligible or no expansion of use.
+Therefore, the project falls within section 15301 and will not have a significant effect on the environment.